-For details on Auslan-interpreted and closed-captioned event and venues fitted with a hearing loop system, please visit our access information page.
+For details on Auslan-interpreted and closed-captioned events and venues fitted with a hearing loop system, please visit our access information page.
 For information about booking access tickets, visit our booking information page.

 Walking from Redfern Station to Carriageworks

 Walk out of the station onto Lawson Street and turn left.
-When you reach Little Eveleigh Street, turn left and continue to Wilson Street.
-Continue on Wilson Street for seven minutes until you arrive at Carriageworks.
+When you arrive at Little Eveleigh Street, turn left and continue on until you reach Wilson Street on your left.
+Continue on Wilson Street for approximately seven minutes until you arrive at Carriageworks.